SeregPie/THREE.TextTexture/README.md

 *read-only*

-The width of the canvas devided by the height of the canvas.
+The width of the canvas devided by the height.

 ## see also